Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForce.md

 ## Outline

 The goal of this write-up is to document a brute force attack performed against the login system of DVWA(Dam Vulernable Web Application).
-The objective of this attack was to gain unauthorized admin access by brute forcing password against the 'admin' account.
+The objective of this attack was to gain unauthorized admin access through brute forcing password against the `admin` account.
 This was conducted as a group-study project for Groot Security. \
 The writeup discusses the following content:

 1. **Vulnerabiltiy Explanation**